Azure/iotedge-lorawan-starterkit/docs/user-guide/upgrade.md

 # Upgrade LoRaWAN to a new version
 <!-- allow github to generate 'copy' buttons for coded URLs -->
 <!-- markdownlint-disable MD040 -->

+## Release 2.0.0-alpha (not released yet)

+With release 2.0.0 we will use .NET 6 for the starter kit.
+Our docker images will be based on Debian 11 (Bullseye).
+Please make sure that if you plan to use our Docker images, you use Debian 11 instead of Debian 10.
+If you plan to use a Debian 10-based OS, you will need to build a custom Docker image.

+To support .NET 6 you will need to upgrade the Azure Functions runtime to v4.
+To update, you can set `FUNCTIONS_EXTENSION_VERSION` to `~4` in your Function configuration.

 ## Release 1.0.7

 To update from version 1.0.6, 1.0.5, 1.0.4 or 1.0.3 you can follow the below instructions.
 If you want to update manually from a version prior to 1.0.3, please refer to the instructions in the [Release 1.0.3](#Release-1.0.3) section below.